beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md

 In this case, you'll see the following version of the error.

 > Settings could not be saved.
-> Sensitive code (with tags such as `<iframe>` or `<script>`) is not allowed because the site's wp-config.php file contains the DISALLOW_UNFILTERED_HTML setting.
+> These settings contain sensitive code that is not allowed as DISALLOW_UNFILTERED_HTML has been set globally via wp-config.

+The sensitive code is then displayed.

-This happens when the WordPress *wp-config.php* file has the following setting:
+This version of the error happens when the WordPress *wp-config.php* file has the following setting:

 ```
 define( 'DISALLOW_UNFILTERED_HTML', true );
 ```

-This setting prevents all users, regardless of their user role capabilities, from being able to insert scripts in the title and body of posts and pages.
+This setting prevents all users, regardless of their user role capabilities, from being able to insert sensitive code in the title and body of posts and pages.
+See [the last section](#wordpress-sensitive-code) for more information about what WordPress considers sensitive code.

 In this case, the alternatives are: